valonyaver/LBoL_Komachi/README.md

 # KomachiMod
 A mod for Lost Branch of Legends that adds Komachi as a playable character.
 Made by Nolavthe/Valonad.
-Available languages: En, JP, Es, and Ko.
+Available languages: EN (English), JP (日本語), ES (Español), and KO (한국어)

 # Overview
 - Colours: Red and Black.
-- Cards: 74 draftable cards + 3 tokens you'll be regularly generating
+- Cards: 85 draftable cards excluding tokens.
-- Exhibits: 2 exhibits for each of her starting decks
+- Exhibits: 2 exhibits for each of her starting loadouts
+- Act 1 boss.
+Which can be disabled in the mod's configs (See: Configurable options below)

 # Main Themes